 Physical training and health is an integral component of cadet development.
 It provides juniors and seniors with an opportunity to further develop their leadership and organizational skills by planning and administering a cadet fitness program that contributes to the overall wellbeing of each cadet.
 Physical conditioning is assessed with a diagnostic physical fitness test.
 As an individual responsibility, cadets are expected to exercise at times convenient to their individual schedules.

 To enroll in the program you must fulfill the following criteria:

 Cadets must be commissioned before their 31st birthday.
 This may be extended one month for each month of prior active military service up to the age of 34.
 In exceptional cases, age may be waived up to age of 35.
 Some special situation waivers are possible.

 Open to all freshmen and sophomore students without obligation.
-Three and four year scholarships of up to $20,000 per year are available to qualified Basic Course students, who then incur a mandatory service obligation.
+Scholarships for Full Tuition or up to $20,000 per year for Room & Board become available each year to qualified Basic Course students, and are awarded based on merit.
+Those who complete the program and commission as Second Lieutenants incur a mandatory service obligation.
 All Classroom instruction is supplemented with practical exercises, which place cadets in positions of progressively increasing responsibility.